zaksabeast/CaptureSight/README.md

   - Stars of a den
 - Find the raid seed that created a Pokemon
   - Join a trade or raid with a person who doesn't have custom firmware and use CaptureSight to get their raid seed
-  - View upcoming IVs for any den or Pokemon raid seed
 - Since CaptureSight can show the next shiny frame, upcoming IVs, and seed that created a Pokemon, no external tools are needed for Raid RNG
   - With raid and trade views, anyone without custom firmware only needs to know someone with custom firmware to do Raid RNG
 - The Applet has translations for multiple langues based on the Switch language setting